mandatoryhashtags/thefatguyjourney-com/_posts/2019-4-24-The-First-Entry.md

 ![What I look like now]({{ site.baseurl }}/images/progress/20190401-side.jpg)

+Yeah, thats me.
+That was on April 1 and I wish it was an April Fools Day joke.
+I am big I know.

 Sadly after speaking to a doctor I got devastating news.
 I do not have diabetes, I do not have overly high blood pressure, I do not have many issues except one.
 I have high liver enzymes.

 During my surgery it was discovered I have lost between 30-50% of my liver function due to [Fatty Liver disease](https://en.wikipedia.org/wiki/Fatty_liver_disease) this really was a gut check for me.
 It took me months to recover from surgery all the while I was gaining weight due to depression eating.

 I have never hidden the fact that I have a very unhealthy relationship with food.
 I eat to celebrate a good day or happy event and I eat to lament a bad day or sad event.
 My addiction is everywhere, I blame no one but myself for the state I am in.

-Yesterday I got three teeth pulled, my appendix ruptured and I am starting to feel like my body is breaking down.
+Yesterday I got three teeth pulled, my appendix ruptured in December and I am starting to feel like my body is breaking down.
 I can see the sun rising ahead of me and I am running to catch up.
 Pink Floyd really had something figured out with the song Time, as I age the song means more and more to me.

 So what shall I do?